 In this paper, we propose a solution based on de novo generative model capable of addressing the use cases outlined above.
-Building on the REINVENT framework, we extend the objective from a single compound design to a library design.
+The model is built on the REINVENT13 framework where a pretrained prior with a knowledge of general chemical syntax is focused via reinforcement learning to generate compounds optimized for a specific, user defined task.
+In this work, we extend the objective from a single compound design to a library design.
 Specifically, the model can suggest moieties to decorate an input scaffold with a variable number of attachment points for these decorations.
-In addition, the model can be put in a reinforcement learning (RL) scenario in order to learn to maximise a user defined set of objectives.
+In addition, the model can be put in a reinforcement learning (RL) scenario in order to learn to maximize a user defined set of objectives.
 The resulting ideas will therefore be focused according to specific lead optimization goals.
 In contrast with prior work on scaffold decoration, these goals may include a set of reactions assigned to each attachment point of the scaffold so that the model learns to produce moieties attachable to that specific attachment point in agreement with the given reactions.
-This way of generating chemical libraries gives the user a significant level of control over the output, enabling them to focus the model's creativity and leverage prior knowledge.
-Satisfying condition 2 of the library definition further means that the generated library is more suitable for automation in the design and execution stage by reducing the number of reagents and reactions required in synthesis.
+This way of generating chemical libraries gives the user a significant level of control over the output, enabling them to focus the model's creativity and leverage prior knowledge14.
+Satisfying condition 2 of the library definition further means that the generated library is more suitable for automation in the design and execution stage by reducing the number of reagents and reactions required in synthesis, provided that the specified reactions are selected to be amenable to automated synthesis.
 It further allows the chemist to optimally select reactions with a desired profile, which includes but is not limited to considerations of efficiency, literature coverage, or safety.
-Thus, the number of DMTA (design-make-test-analyse) cycles required in the drug discovery process decreases, improving the productivity of the incorporation of a generative model in the lead optimisation pipeline.
+Thus, the number of DMTA (design-make-test-analyze) cycles required in the drug discovery process decreases, improving the productivity of the incorporation of a generative model in the lead optimization pipeline.

-The original REINVENT algorithm proposes optimal compounds solving a specific user-defined objective and the recent GraphINVENT extends this to work to molecular graphs.
-The algorithm introduced here, called Lib-INVENT, takes the work further and closer towards utilization of chemistry automation platforms by building focused, easy synthesisable libraries.
-Related models have appeared in the literature over the recent years, focusing both on scaffold decoration itself or on the usage of reinforcement learning to guide the decorative process.
-The major enhancement Lib-INVENT brings to these methods lies in the volume and diversity of its output within a focused chemical space.
+The original REINVENT algorithm13 proposes compounds optimized for solving a specific user-defined objective and the recent GraphINVENT extends this to work to molecular graphs15.
+The algorithm introduced here, called LibINVENT, takes the work further and closer towards utilization of chemistry automation platforms by building focused, easy synthesizable libraries.
+Related models have appeared in the literature over the recent years, focusing both on scaffold decoration itself or on the usage of reinforcement learning to guide the decorative process^{14,16,17}.
+The major enhancement LibINVENT brings to these methods lies in the volume and diversity of its output within a focused chemical space.

 Crucially, the fact that the generated libraries can be produced from the same starting scaffold using specific chemical reactions facilitates the uptake of the ideas in a wet lab environment and contributes to the possibility of automation of the drug design process.
-By focusing on designing and synthesize libraries instead of single molecules the learning in each Design-Make-Test-Analyse cycle can be increased and accordingly there is a need for fewer cycles to reach a clinical candidate.
+By focusing on the design and synthesis of libraries instead of single molecules the learning in each Design-Make-Test-Analyze cycle can be increased and accordingly there is a need for fewer cycles to reach a clinical candidate.